daneofmanythings/wohrdle/README.md

 ```
 or `./wohrdle` from the project root.

+#### 3. Run from the souce directory

-3. If you don't want to save the built binary, run this from the project root
+If you don't want to save the built binary, run this from the project root
 to run the program as a one-off.
 ```
 go run main.go